 Left Right Programme shift: Press shortly to change programme.
 Volume control: Press shortly to adjust the volume.
-Both volume control and programme shift: Press shortly to adjust the volume and press long (about 2 sectors shift programme.
-Press shortly to adjust the volume and press long (about 2 seconds)
+Both volume control and programme shift: Press shortly to adjust the volume and press long (about 2 seconds) to shift programme.

 To be filled out by your Hearing Care Professional!